AlessandroKuz/CaliFlow/README.md

 #### Installation

 To use CaliFlow, you need to have Python installed on your machine.
+If you don't have it already installed you can download it from [Python.org](https://www.python.org/downloads/).
 Once you have Python installed, follow these steps to install CaliFlow:

 1. Clone the repository: `git clone https://github.com/your_username/CaliFlow.git`
 2. Change the directory to the project folder: `cd CaliFlow`
-3. Install the dependencies: `pip install -r requirements.txt`
+3. There are no additional dependencies to install.

+That's it!
+You can now use CaliFlow.

 #### Running the app